Humor magazine Judge published the poem below, entitled “The Substitute,” in the early 1900s:

 - Oleo Margarine Fanner, born in Texas in 1928

-- Oleo Margarine German Franke, born in Texas in 1928
+- Oleo Margarine German, born in Texas in 1928

-They also include hundreds of people named either Oleo or Margarine.
-There’s no telling which of these folks were named specifically for oleomargarine and which were not, though.
-(A lot of the Oleos did have the promising middle initial “M.”)
+I also noticed hundreds of people named either “Margarine” or “Oleo, but there’s no way to tell which of these folks were named with oleomargarine in mind specifically.
+(A lot of the Oleos did have the promising middle initial “M,” though.)

 Why did people name their kids for fake butter?